 Issuance To make a passport legally valid.
-To create a passport itself to
+To create a passport itself to render it effective as a passport.

-Passive Authentication A security mechanism in which the digital signature of the passport issuing authority is put on personal data to be stored in the TOE and if the PKI system with assured interoperability is used by both the passport issuing and receiving ends, authenticity of the data read from the TOE will be verified.
+Passive A security mechanism in which the digital signature of the Authentication passport issuing authority is put on personal data to be stored in the TOE and if the PKI system with assured interoperability is used by both the passport issuing and receiving ends, authenticity of the data read from the TOE will be verified.